Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Read Mind**

-    You can cast the detect thoughts spell, requiring no spell slot or components, and you must finish a long rest before you can cast it this way again.
+    You can cast the detect thoughts spell, requiring no :rsc-spell-slot: **Spell Slot** or components, and you must finish a long rest before you can cast it this way again.
 Your spellcasting ability for the spell is the ability increased by this feat.
 If you have spell slots of 2nd level or higher, you can cast this spell with them.

 - **Deliver Message**

-    You can cast the *sending* spell, requiring no spell slot or components, and you must finish a long rest before you can cast it this way again.
+    You can cast the *sending* spell, requiring no :rsc-spell-slot: **Spell Slot** or components, and you must finish a long rest before you can cast it this way again.
 Your spellcasting ability for the spell is the ability increased by this feat.
 If you have spell slots of 3rd level or higher, you can cast this spell with them.

 ### Void Touched^HB^
 *4th-level Feat*